top of page

 This might mean shorter gatherings, fewer obligations, or saying no without guilt.

-Somatic tip: Practice mindful movement — slow walking, stretching, restorative yoga.
-Movement helps incomplete stress responses release from the body.
+Somatic Tip: Practice mindful movement — slow walking, stretching, or restorative yoga.
+Movement helps release incomplete stress responses from the body.

 3. Adjust Traditions Without Guilt